 - Partner

-The Leader of Plunkett Cooney's Labor & Employment Law Practice Group, Christina L. Corl has extensive litigation and trial experience defending clients in state and federal court disputes involving employment issues ...
+A member of Plunkett Cooney's Labor & Employment Law Practice Group, Christina L. Corl has extensive litigation and trial experience defending clients in state and federal court disputes involving employment issues, commercial ...

 Add a comment